georgehara/Arca/README.md

 `UseOnlyClassesDerivedFromIProcessable`: If called, the manager will process only the classes which are derived from the `IProcessable` interface, which significantly speeds up the processing.

+`Exclude`: Specifies a type that the manager will not process.
+This is useful when you want to override the implementation of an interface which is registered in an assembly that you can't modify.
+By excluding such a type, you can add another implementation, in another assembly.

 Note: The attributes, extensions, registrators and configurators that you want to use must be defined in assemblies whose names start with a prefix from the prefix list.
 If the "Automated.Arca." prefix is added to the prefix list through the constructor of the options class, you can use the predefined attributes and extensions without specifying this prefix.